- Education and Science»

 Catholic Schools in the 1970s: A Strong Brand With a Powerful Purpose

-For middle-class families like mine that stayed in Oakland, Catholic schools were a haven from crime and chaos and an affordable alternative to public schools.
-Lauded for providing a superior education while being cost efficient, employing fewer administrators, encouraging academic rigor, demanding respectful behavior from students, and allowing God in the classroom, Catholic schools were riding high in the '60 and '70s.
+For middle-class families like mine that stayed in Oakland, Catholic schools were a haven from crime and chaos and an affordable alternative to public schools and high-priced private schools.
+Lauded for providing a superior education while being cost efficient, employing fewer administrators, encouraging academic rigor, demanding respectful behavior from students, and allowing God in the classroom, Catholic schools were riding high in the '60 and '70's.

 Catholic Schools Had a Strong Brand in the '60s and '70s But Then It Started to Diminish